mend-toolkit/sca-cleanup-tool/README.md

                     List of excluded project name patterns
 ```

+## Available reports
+The following Mend project reports are available through the clean-up tool.
+These values can be specified with the -t flag to generate specific reports.
+* alerts
+* alerts_rejected_by_policy
+* attribution
+* bugs
+* due_diligence
+* ignored_alerts
+* in_house_libraries
+* inventory
+* license_compatibility
+* resolved_alerts
+* request_history
+* source_files
+* source_file_inventory
+* vulnerability

+## SAST Clean up
+If you need to run a clean up script for your SAST environment, please refer to the Mend SAST clean up kit in the [Mend Toolkit](https://github.com/mend-toolkit/mend-examples/tree/main/Scripts/Mend%20SAST)
 **note:** The optimal cleanup scope is derived from the size of the environment, Mend scope size (memory and CPU) allocated for the server, and runtime time constraints.